Juvenile / Office Locations

 For information on filing a petition for guardianship, you may wish to seek legal advice from

 an attorney.
-Information and form packets may be purchased at either juvenile facility or at
+Information and form packets may be purchased at

 the Self-Service Center.
 Forms are also available online at the

 became effective in the State of Arizona as of August 12, 2005, when

 it became possible for a minor that is at least 16 years of age to

 petition the Court for the status of an emancipated minor.
 For forms and information, please contact the Superior Court Customer Service Unit at 602-506-4308/602-506-5318

 The Filing fees for a Petition for Emancipation or an Answer to a

 Petition for Emancipation can be located in the list of Superior Court fees, click here.

 If the person the injunction is against is LESS than 12 years of age, the injunction MUST be filed in the